MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/call-recording.md

     ![Screenshot of Dynamics 365 Remote Assist on a mobile device, showing the notification that recording has started message.](./media/call-recording-2.jpg)

-3. At all times during the call, the technician can see that the call recording is in progress by viewing the call recording indicator in the text chat.
+3. At all times during the call, the technician can see that the call recording is in progress by viewing the call-recording indicator in the upper-right corner of the text chat.

     ![Screenshot of Dynamics 365 Remote Assist on a mobile device, showing the text chat and a recording indicator in the top-right corner of the screen.](./media/textchatrecorder.PNG)